For Area Heart Failure Patients, VAD Therapy Is Now Close To Home

-Surgically implanted heart pumps have been saving lives for more than a decade, but until three years ago, heart failure patients living near North Carolina’s third-largest city had to travel more than an hour to receive one.
+Surgically implanted heart pumps have been saving lives for more than a decade, but until seven years ago, heart failure patients living near North Carolina’s third-largest city had to travel more than an hour to receive one.

 State-of-the-art program earns award for doctors